After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 But that’s not the case anymore for experts.

-Most experts’ learning happens when pushing the limits of what’s most readily accessible or “ordinary”.
-And it happens in more limited circumstances and with fewer people, like at work, in conferences, in research papers, in monographs, etc.
+Most experts’ learning happens pushing the limits of what’s most readily accessible or “ordinary”.
+It more rarely, and with fewer people.

 So the higher you go, the more you want to be selective of the people and resources you can learn from.